falyan/install-calico/README.md

 Dengan menggunakan Calico, administrator Kubernetes dapat mengelola dan mengamankan lalu lintas jaringan dengan lebih efektif di dalam cluster yang telah dibangun.

-## Install the operator on your cluster and download manifest
+## Install the operator on your cluster and download manifest (do only in one master)
 ```bash
 mkdir calico
 cd calico